Kythera-Pather/FlashCardApp/README.md

 # Flash Card App
 The Flashcard Quiz App is an interactive Android application built in Android Studio using Kotlin.
-It serves as an educational and self-assessment tool that allows users to test their knowledge using True/False flashcards focused on historical facts.
-This app provides:
+This app is designed as a learning and self-assessment tool that helps users test their knowledge through True/False flashcards on historical facts.
+The quiz is user-friendly, personalized, and includes features such as a score tracker, feedback system, and a review screen that allows users to reflect on their performance.

+Whether you're studying for a history test or just want to challenge your general knowledge, this app provides a fun and educational experience and helps the user learn more about history while testing them on their knowledge.

 1 .A clean, multi-screen interface